 The New York Transit Museum

-The New York Transit Museum is dedicated to all the transit systems in New York City—the buses, the commuter rails, and the New York City subway—and is located, underground, in a decommissioned subway station in downtown Brooklyn.
+The New York Transit Museum is dedicated to all the transit systems in New York City–the buses, the commuter rails, and the New York City subway.
+It’s located, as it should be, underground in a decommissioned subway station in downtown Brooklyn.

 If you’re headed to NYC, also check out my posts on visiting the Statue of Liberty and visiting Ellis Island.
-You can do both at the same time on the same ticket (or separately if you’re short on time.)
+You can visit both sites at the same time on the same ticket.

 How to get to the New York Transit Museum

 Guess.
 What.
-In the most ironic twist of fate since Marie Kondo wrote a book about getting rid of your books, you can take New York City transit of all types to the New York transit museum.
+In the most ironic twist of fate, you can take New York City transit of all types to the New York transit museum.
 To get to the New York Transit Museum you can:

 • Grab one of the almost 14,000 taxis in New York City driving past you right now, and now, and now, and now…